Nimesh-Srivastava/Nimesh-Srivastava/README.md

 - 🌱 Have completed projects in multiple JS frameworks, currently learning Angular

 <br>
-Artificial Intelligence and Machine Learning is my speciality, both in degree and in life.
+Artificial Intelligence and Machine Learning is my speciality, both in degree and in general.
 I've been developing complex artificial neural networks for 3+ years now.  <br>
 <br>
 I've worked on various environments regarding different fields of AI, including but not limited to :<br>
       🥇 Computer vision,<br>